kyubicode/oopphp/README.md

-just traying autoload psr4 with composer in php
+just try autoload psr4 with composer in php